secretorange/aws-aspnetcore-environment-startup/README.md

 }
 ```

-In order to stop your LocalDevelopment json file being published to the server when using WebDeploy, you can use the folling in the csproj:
+In order to stop your LocalDevelopment json file being published to the server when using WebDeploy, you can use the following in the csproj:

 ```xml
 <ItemGroup>